TheRenegadeCoder/sample-programs-website/docs/projects/josephus-problem/algol68/index.md

 ---

-title: Prime Number in Algol68
+title: Josephus Problem in Algol68
 layout: default
 date: 2022-04-28
 last-modified: 2023-01-25

 ---

-Welcome to the [Prime Number](https://sampleprograms.io/projects/prime-number) in [Algol68](https://sampleprograms.io/languages/algol68) page!
+Welcome to the [Josephus Problem](https://sampleprograms.io/projects/josephus-problem) in [Algol68](https://sampleprograms.io/languages/algol68) page!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution